lightlink-io/java/README.md

 - date.FORMAT) – String to java.sql.Timestamp conversion: See https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html for possible FORMAT letters
 - (blob) – BLOB represented by a byte array.
 Rarely used because of its verbosity, blob.base64 is more efficient.
 - (blob.base64) – BLOB represented as base64 encoded String
-- (blob.
-UTF-8) – BLOB represented as UTF-8 encoded String
+- (blob.<string-encoding>) – BLOB represented as a string encoded with <string-encoding> (UTF-8, iso-8859-1,etc)
-- (array) - Native DB Array type.
+- (array.<db-type>) - Native DB Array type.
 Uses generic JDBC API to suport DB Array types.
-Example : PostgreSQL's array types
+Example : PostgreSQL's array types where <db-type> can be varchar, integer, etc
 - (json) –  JSON data type.
 Mapped to a native JSON type if supported by RDBMS (PostgreSQL, Oracle,.. ) otherwise can be mapped to a BLOB, TEXT or VARCHAR.
 - (oArr)             – Oracle ARRAY of primitives, VARCHAR2 ou NUMBER
 - (oStruct)         – Oracle STRUCT